 7. “Shrimp is the fruit of the sea.”

-Bubba (played by Mykelti Williamson) is a simple boy from the South who serves alongside Forrest in Vietnam, but all he wants to do is go shrimp fishing with his family.
+Bubba (played by Mykelti Williamson) is a simple boy from the South who serves alongside Forrest in Vietnam.
+All he wants to do is go shrimp fishing with his family.

 This line begins a very long speech about how many ways there are to serve shrimp, which Bubba continues listing even as they experience the worst of Vietnam.